Meet the Student Life Team

 Darcy Dubois, M.Ed.

-Bryan McGrath, Assistant Dean of Student Engagement & Family Programs, has been a proud member of the Wheelock College community since 2010.
-Bryan focuses on enhancing the experiences of our first year, transfer, commuter and graduate populations while also strengthening partnerships with parents and families.
-In his spare time, Bryan enjoys curling up with a good book, drinking lots of tea, taking road trips with his better half, and serving as a mountain for his two cats to climb.
+Bryan McGrath has been a proud member of the Wheelock College community since 2010.
+He focuses on enhancing the experiences of our first year, transfer, commuter, and graduate populations while also strengthening partnerships with parents and families.
+In his spare time, He enjoys curling up with a good book, drinking lots of tea, taking road trips with his better half, and serving as a mountain for his two cats to climb.

 Coordinator of Student Activities and New Student Orientation